Last Updated on 2025-04-16 by Jorge Bastos

 Located in Guarda, the Mondego footbridges connect the village of Videmonte and the Caldeirão Dam over 12 km.
 The route is well-signposted and can be done in both directions.
 In addition to these entrances, there is another one in Vila Soeiro, about 3 km from the dam.

-Despite being known as the Mondego footbridges, the route a mix of footbridges and trails – it uses about five km of existing mountain paths and several sections of walkways with a total of seven km.
+Despite being known as the Mondego footbridges, the route is a mix of footbridges and trails – it uses about five km of existing mountain paths and several sections of walkways with a total of seven km.
 In addition to the walkways, we also have three suspension bridges and several waterfalls, levadas, dams, and old mills.

 Entry to the Mondego walkways is controlled but costs only one euro per person.
 At the time of writing this article, it’s still free.